attack68/rateslib/docs/source/i_guide.rst

 Curves and Solver
 ------------------

-The guide for :ref:`curves<curves-doc>` introduces the two main curve classes, :class:`~rateslib.curves.Curve` and :class:`~rateslib.curves.LineCurve`.
-It gives examples of their parametrisation and different interpolation structures.
-A simple curve was created above, and often in many ``rateslib`` examples the curves creates are simple to exemplify other features.
+The guide for :ref:`Constructing Curves<curves-doc>` introduces the two main curve classes,
+:class:`~rateslib.curves.Curve` and :class:`~rateslib.curves.LineCurve`.
+It gives
+examples of their parametrization and different interpolation structures.
+A simple curve was created above, and often in many ``rateslib`` examples the curves created are simple to exemplify other features.
 The documentation here explains the nuances of curves.

 .. toctree::